lladdy/NetworkBot/README.md

 # NetworkBot
 A bot for the Sc2LadderServer system that connects over a network.

+# !Currently not working!
+Note that the bot does not work at this time because I had something hard-coded in my test environment that allowed the bot to work - I intend to resolve this issue.

 # Running the bot
 The bot accepts parameters via the following commandline arguments: